The Good, the Bad, the Ugly (Frankee album): Background

 Frankee first drew attention in early 2004 with "F.U.R.B.
 (Fuck You Right Back)", recorded in response to American rapper Eamon's "Fuck It (I Don't Want You Back)".
 The song became a number-one hit in the United Kingdom, succeeding Eamon's song at the top spot.
 The song also attained some success in the United States, entering the Billboard Hot 100 and peaking at number 63, and becoming a top 40 hit on the Billboard Rhythmic Songs and Mainstream Top 40 charts.
 The song also became a number-one hit in Australia.
 It remained Frankee's only single until 2006, when she released "Watch Me" as a follow-up.

 Critical reception

-The Good, the Bad, the Ugly, like Eamon's I Don't Want You Back, drew negative reviews from music critics.
+The Good, the Bad, the Ugly drew mostly mixed reviews from music critics.
 Christian Hoard, writing for Rolling Stone magazine, awarded the album two out of five stars, deeming the songs "annoyingly silly and brightly sassy" and commenting that the beats are similar to those of teen pop.
 Hoard also called Frankee's "diva-in-training."
 AllMusic noted "I Do Me" and "F.U.R.B." as "track picks."
 Vibe singled out "Him" and "F.U.R.B.
 (Fuck You Right Back)" and opined that Frankee "sings with both sassiness ... and saltiness".
 RTÉ, Ireland's National Public Service Broadcaster, awarded the album four out of five stars, noting Frankee's "straight-up language and bad-ass girl power" and commending the album's division into three segments as "an emotional human rollercoaster".